Palazzo Malipiero: History

 The Ca' Grande (big palace) of Saint Samuel was probably built at the beginning of the 11th century by the Soranzo family, which also built in that period, together with the Boldù family, the church of St. Samuel facing the Palace.
-In the 13th century a floor was added to the pre-existing bizantyne style' building, in accordance with the custom at the time.
+In the 13th century a floor was added to the pre-existing Byzantine-style building, in accordance with the custom at the time.

 In the early days of the 15th century the Cappello family, one of the most energetic and industrious families of Venice, became owners of the Palace as a result of marriages with the Soranzos.
 As from the mid-16th century the Cappello enlarged the building and conferred to the facade on the Grand Canal its present shape.

 Around the 1590 the Malipiero family became tenants of the Cappellos and Caterino Malipiero, within few years as from 1610, through the marriage with Elisabetta Cappello and further purchases, obtained ownership of the whole edifice.
 Evidence of the very many restorations done by him are the date 1622 and the initials K.M. -Caterino Malipiero- in an engraving placed over on the main door he built, giving access to the new large entrance of the Palace.

 Around the year 1725, the Malipiero began new massive restoration works that gave the palace today's homogeneous aspect.

 In the first half of the 19th century, with the Venetian Republic in full decline and after four centuries of successions, the Palace of the Soranzos, Cappellos and Malipieros suffered the same destiny as many other palaces of Venetian patrician families: passing from hand to hand as a result of many transfers.

-These transfers accelerated the decline of the building until the Barnabò family purchased it, who in 1951 undertook a substantial restoration returning the palace premises to a grand and serene eighteenth-century style.
+These transfers accelerated the decline of the building until Alessandro Marco Barnabò Sr purchased it on 1938, whom in 1951 undertook a substantial restoration, under the supervision of Nino Barbantini, returning the palace premises to a grand and serene eighteenth-century style.

+Recently Marco Barnabò Jr sold, at the end of 2022, all his Malipiero Palace's property portion including the most of Piano Nobile, the entrance hall, waterfront and monumental garden.
+This portion appears to have been purchased by a new owner equally worthy of dedicating to the Palace the care that all its previous custodians dedicated to it in the past.